MathMatowicki/Algorithms-and-Datastructure/README.md

 # Algorithms-and-Datastructure
-Exercises that i have to implement on my classes in my University of Technology
+Exercises that i have to implement on my classes at my University of Technology